-It’s gratifying to hear Wyatt’s brilliant texts set so deftly & sympathetically as this; Philips’ Sorowfull Songes is a splendid achievement, & a telling example of how words from an earlier age can speak with real clarity today.
-The world première was given by Tenebrae, conducted by Nigel Short; the effortless way they switch between pain & piquancy makes this a truly triumphant performance.
+It’s gratifying to hear Wyatt’s brilliant texts set so deftly and sympathetically as this; Philips’ Sorowfull Songes is a splendid achievement, and a telling example of how words from an earlier age can speak with real clarity today.
+The world première was given by Tenebrae conducted by Nigel Short; the effortless way they switch between pain and piquancy makes this a truly triumphant performance.

 He is not dead, that sometime had a fall,

 The sun returns, that hid was under cloud,